BFA/MA (4+1) in Art Education with Initial License

 The following 20 credits of studio and psychology coursework are required to meet state licensing requirements and should be taken during the BFA degree as liberal arts or studio electives.
 They will count toward the 132 credits required for the BFA degree.

 |Design or Technology: CFA AR 123, 210, 225, 385, 389, 527, 581, 589||4 cr|

 |CFA AR 470 Ceramics||4 cr|

-The fifth year of the program is taken as a graduate student in the MA in Art Education with Initial License program and follows the completion of the BFA in graphic design, painting, printmaking, or sculpture.
+The +1 year of the program is taken as a graduate student enrolled in the MA in Art Education with Initial License program and follows the completion of the BFA in graphic design, painting, printmaking, or sculpture.

 |Education or Studio elective||2 cr|

-For the elective, students select a course in consultation with the student’s faculty advisor.
+For the Education or Studio elective, students select a course in consultation with the student’s faculty advisor.
 Courses from which a student may select include but are not limited to:

 - CFA AR 548 Principles of Painting Tech.
 2

 - CFA AR 747 Advanced Printmaking

 - SED AP 526 Family and Community Engagement